Hyde Park, NY: FDR And Top Chefs

-Spend at least half a day at the FDR Museum and Library at FDR National Historic Site (even if you’ve been there before).
+Spend at least half a day at the FDR National Historic Site (even if you’ve been there before).
 Follow up with a traipse through showcase Gilded Age homes reminiscent of Downton Abby.
+And then a stroll OVER the Hudson River.

 FDR Library and Museum Hyde Park NY